 The power rear quarter vent windows operate with the ignition in the ON or ACC positions.
-The vent windows are controlled by the right and left switches located in the center of the instrument panel, just to the right of the rear defogger.
+The vent windows are controlled by the right and left switches located on the door panel.
 Press the indented side of the switch to open the windows; press the raised side of the switch to close the windows.